ccsosa/reducereduntGO/README.md

 The reducereduntGO.R function uses the results of enrichment analysis and remove redundant terms for biological process.
 Please load the function before try this this example.
 This function does:

-1.)
-Get the children terms of each GO term using the function GOBPCHILDREN and stack them in a data frame 2.)
-Check if the children terms are in the enrichment output (no filtered by FDR) and add the FDR values and add the parent term as well to get a table with both, the children and parents
+- Get the children terms of each GO term using the function GOBPCHILDREN and stack them in a data frame
+- Check if the children terms are in the enrichment output (no filtered by FDR) and add the FDR values and add the parent term as well to get a table with both, the children and parents
-3.)
-Use the min with which.min the GO term id with the lowest FDR value to only conserve children terms with FDR values lower than the parent term
+- Use the min with which.min the GO term id with the lowest FDR value to only conserve children terms with FDR values lower than the parent term
-4.) save the GO term id in a slot of a list with the same rows as the enrichment output 5.)
-Filter by the unique list of GO terms obtained.
+- Save the GO term id in a slot of a list with the same rows as the enrichment output
+- Filter by the unique list of GO terms obtained.

+## Usage
+ Pending tasks: implement function to use molecular function and cellular compartment
 ```r
 ###Example
 require(gprofiler2);require(stringr);require(GOCompare)